Visit Nazaré, Portugal – An Original Seaside Experience!

 4. Explore The Narrow Streets Of Nazaré (Bairro dos Pescadores)

-If you’re visiting Nazaré for the day, don’t be fooled into thinking you’ve seen it all from the seafront!
+If you visit Nazaré on a day trip, don’t be fooled into thinking you’ve seen it all from the seafront!
 Wandering the narrow cobbled streets a few blocks back from the beach will transport you back in time.

 Laundry twists in the breeze from apartment balconies and shared lines, and visitors snap photos.
 But you could never capture the real-life buzz that permeates these streets – it’s tangibly authentic and testimony to the fact that life has continued the same here in Nazaré for centuries.
 Maybe it’s because their underwear is blowing around above your head that these streets make you feel intimately connected to the real people of Nazare, or maybe it’s just because you can’t help but catch glimpses of family life going on behind the doorways.
 Whatever, a stroll around this neighbourhood – particularly the Bairro dos Pescadores – is a worthwhile venture on a visit to Nazaré.